ngoctan392k4/Huynh_Nguyen_Ngoc_Tan_DEC_K16_LV1_project_02/README.md

-# PROJECT 2: Download data of 200000 products of Tiki by using Python and API
+# PROJECT 2: Download data of 200000 products of Tiki though API by using Python
 # Overview
 ## Problems
 - Using Python code, download information of 200.000 products of Tiki and save them as .json files.
 Each file has information of about 1000 products.
 The information to be retrieved includes: id, name, url_key, price, description, images url.
 Require standardizing the content in "description" and finding a way to shorten the time to retrieve data.